Conferencing Services

 More info in the Conferencing Services API Reference.

-Please note: to disable MS Teams as a conferencing service for Office365, a simple license revoking is not going to prevent user from creating events with Teams links.
-Please see our FAQ page on disabling Teams as an integrated conferencing for instructions on how this can be done.
+Please note: to disable Microsoft Teams as a conferencing service for Microsoft 365, a simple license revoking is not going to prevent user from creating events with Teams links.
+Please see our FAQ page on disabling Teams as an integrated conferencing provider for instructions on how this can be done.

 With the user’s own conferencing service #